skmin-lab/unixmd/docs/source/objects/qm/prog_dftbplus.rst

   Scaling factor for atomic spin constants.
 It must be used carefully.
   The list consists of the number of atomic species.
+  For example, if you want to calculate an ethylene molecule with scaling of two which includes carbon and hydrogen atom, then you can put *[2.0, 2.0]* into **tuning** argument.

 \